-JM3401 Title: Cinema Studies LTPC 2-0-4-4 Version No. 1.0 2-0-4-4 Course Prerequisites 1.0 • Objectives The course will help the student to understand the concept of Cinematography Expected Outcome On completion of the course student will understand the cinematography techniques and will be able to create their own short film and cinematic videos Unit No. Unit Title No. of hours (per Unit) Unit I Language of cinema 9 Deep focus, Continuity Editing, Montage, Focus on Sound and Color correct Screen Sound; Sync Sound ; the use of Color as a stylistic Element, cinema Before and after Dileep I Kumar.
-Unit II Types of Cinema 9 Fiction Cinema, Non-fiction n cinema, Early cinema, development of classical Hollywood cinema, Rise o of south cinema.
-Unit III Indian Cinema 9 io Era, 1950s - Cinema and the Nation (Guru Dutt, Raj Kapoor, Mehboob), 1 970s - The Rise of the Angry Man, Globalizat Unit IV Production techniques-I 8 Writing Script, Understand Shots types, Types of shots ing Concept, Character description and designing, Storyboarding techniques and camera angles. , Understanding Unit V Production techniques-II 9 Responsibility of the cinem natographer, Refining the story, Cinematography tools and techniques.
-Text Books Keval J. Kumar, Mass communication in India, Jaico Publishi ng house.
+JM3401 Title: Digital Advancement in journalism II LTPC 2-0-4-4 Version No. 1.0 Course Prerequisites Objectives The course will help the student to understand the concept of Cinematography Expected Outcome On completion of the course student will understand the cinematography techniques and will be able to create their own short film and cinematic videos Unit No. Unit Title No. of hours (per Unit) Unit I Language of cinema 9 Screen Sound; Sync Sound Deep focus, Continuity Editing, Montage, Focus on Sound and Color correcting the use of Color as a stylistic Element, cinema Before and after Dileep Formation of the Color and Stylistic Element, cinema Before and after Dileep Formation of the Color and Stylistic Element, cinema Before and after Dileep Formation of the Color and Stylistic Element, cinema Before and after Dileep Formation of the Color and Kumar.
+Unit II Types of Cinema 9 Fiction Cinema, Non-fiction on cinema, Early cinema, development of classical Hollywood cinema, Rise o f south cinema.
+Unit III Indian Cinema 9 Early Cinema and the Studthe Angry Man, Globalizat io Era, 1950s - Cinema and the Nation (Guru Dutt, Raj Kapoor, Mehboob), 1 ion and Indian Cinema 970s - The Rise of Unit IV Production techniques-I 8 Writing Script, Understand Shots types, Types of shots ing Concept, Character description and designing, Storyboarding techniques and camera angles. , Understanding Unit V Production techniques-II 9 Responsibility of the cinem natographer, Refining the story, Cinematography tools and techniques.
+Text Books Keval J. Kumar, Mass communication in India, Jaico Publishii ng house.
 Reference Books Renu Saran, History of Indian cinema, Kindle Five C's of cinematography by Joseph Rogers, MM Mode of Evaluation Internal and External Assessment Recommendation by Board of Studies on 28-05-2018 Date of approval by the Academic Council 02/06/2018

-Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use , for more than One) CO1 Students will able to understand the language of cinema and the primary knowledge of making sequence for a film.
+Course Outcom C 1 010112-101 Unit-wise Course Outcome Descriptions BL Leve I Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use , for more than One) CO1 Students will able to understand the language of cinema and the primary knowledge of making sequence for a film.
 2 Emp CO2 Students will able to understand the difference of the various types of the cinema.
 2 S CO3 Students will able to understand the history of early stage cinema in India and the most important changes in Indian cinema and its culture.
-S CO4 Students will able to understand the script and screenplay for the film and documentaries.
+2 S CO4 Students will able to understand the script and screenplay for the film and documentaries.
 3 Ent CO5 Students will able to understand the roles and responsibilities of the cinematographer and its tool and techniques.
 5 None